henoriega/Methods_2024_ICF/readme.md

 - [Hernán E. Noriega](mailto:henoriega@estudiantes.fisica.unam.mx)

-This project provides a very concise introduction to some important tools for the study of large-scale structure.
+This project provides a very concise introduction to some tools for the study of large-scale structure.

 #### Slides available [here](PUT SLIDES)